Antenna Distribution - 4 rooms, 8 antennasFAQ #3172

 Click here for modifying UA221 to have DC on both legs.

 The following diagram is how 8 antennas can be used to cover 4 rooms.
-This diagram is used when 3 amplifiers are needed on each antenna side, due to long cable lengths.
-The Bias T can be from Shure as the model UABIAST-US, or purchased from the selection of Bias-T devices offered by Pasternack (www.pasternack.com).
+This diagram is used when 4 amplifiers are needed on each antenna side, due to long cable lengths.
+The Bias T is Shure model UABIAST-US.